Cultured meat: Economic

-At the moment, cultured meat is significantly more costly than conventional meat.
-However, in a March 2015 interview, Post said that the marginal cost of his team's original €250,000 burger was now €8.00.
+Cultured meat is significantly more costly than conventional meat.
+In a March 2015 interview, Post said that the marginal cost of his team's original €250,000 burger was now €8.00.
 He estimated that technological advancements would allow the product to be cost-competitive to traditionally sourced beef in approximately ten years.
 In 2018, Memphis Meats reduced the cost of production to $1,700 per pound.
 In 2019, Eat Just said it cost about US$50 to produce one chicken nugget.
 The company's cultured chicken nuggets, now available at Singapore restaurant 1880, retail around US$17 as part of a set meal; however, this retail price is below cost.
 As of 2021, most companies report a production cost of $100 or more per meal-sized serving.
 A 2019 study estimated that, with current technology, the actual production cost of cultured meat was over $400,000 per kilogram.
 A 2022 study estimated that, if dramatic advances drove medium costs down to $3.74 per liter, large-scale production costs might optimistically fall to $63 per kilogram over the next few years.
 The main drivers of cost would be growth medium (accounting for $19.7/kg), labor ($17.7/kg), and bioreactor repairs ($5.47/kg).
 Competing with wholesale beef ($6/kg) would require reducing all three of these costs.

 Farmers

 A scientific paper published in Front.
 Sustain.
 Food Syst. addresses the social and economic opportunities and challenges of cultured and plant-based meat for rural producers.
 According to this research, cellular agriculture offers "opportunities such as growing crops as ingredients for feedstock for cultured meat; raising animals for genetic material for cultured meat; producing cultured meat in bioreactors at the farm level; transitioning into new sectors; new market opportunities for blended and hybrid animal- and alt-meat products; and new value around regenerative or high-animal welfare farming."
-However, some challenges are also identified, with possible "loss of livelihood or income for ranchers and livestock producers and for farmers growing crops for animal feed; barriers to transitioning into emerging alt-meat sectors; and the possibility of exclusion from those sectors."
+Some challenges are also identified, with possible "loss of livelihood or income for ranchers and livestock producers and for farmers growing crops for animal feed; barriers to transitioning into emerging alt-meat sectors; and the possibility of exclusion from those sectors."

 Some farmers already see the potential of cellular agriculture.
 For instance, Illtud Dunsford comes from a long line of farmers in Wales and established his cultured meat company Cellular Agriculture Ltd in 2016.

 Continuing development

 Education

 In 2015, Maastricht University hosted the first International Conference on Cultured Meat.
 New Harvest—a 501(c)(3) research institute—as well as The Good Food Institute host annual conferences to convene industry leaders, scientists, investors, and potential collaborators.
 The two organizations also fund public research and produce educational content.
-Organizations such as the Cellular Agriculture Society, Cellular Agriculture Canada, Cellular Agriculture France, Cellular Agriculture Australia and Cellular Agriculture New Zealand were founded to advocate for cultured meat in their respective countries.
-Publications such as Cell Agri and the Protein Report have also emerged in order to provide updates concerning the technology and business within the field.
+Organizations such as the Cellular Agriculture Society and similar organizations in Canada, France, Australia, and New Zealand were founded to advocate for cultured meat in their respective countries.
+Publications such as Cell Agri and Protein Report have also provided updates concerning technology and business within the field.